The Ultimate Portfolio Career – An Interview with Dr. Meng Aw-Yong

-I asked to shadow my friend’s father who was a police surgeon and decided then that I wanted to become a forensic medical examiner and continue in emergency medicine as well.
+Furthermore, I asked to shadow my friend’s father who was a police surgeon.
+Following this I decided that I wanted to become a forensic medical examiner and continue in emergency medicine as well.

 Working as a Forensic Medical Examiner for the Metropolitan Police Service is hugely flexible as they operate on a zero hours contract.
 You will be a self-employed contractor and can work as little or as much as you wish being paid on an hourly sessional basis (6 or 12 hour shifts 0630-1230, 1230-1830 etc).

 You may be asked to attend police custodies to see detainees to prescribe/administer their usual medications, take blood or conduct assessments for drink/drug drive cases, review for a detainee’s fitness for interview, take intimate samples for alleged rape cases or record injuries.